lsst-sims/smtn-008/index.rst

 .. figure:: /_static/example_input_spec.png
    :name: fig-example_input

    Example stellar spectrum input to ULSYSSES with the LSST filters shown.
+The LSST u-band is shaded brown where it has overlap with Gaia.

 .. figure:: /_static/example_output_spec.png
   :name: fig-example_output